 RefWorks is the reference management software available for NTU students and researchers.
-It will help you to gather, manage, store and share bibliographic information, as well as generates reference lists.
+It will help you to gather, manage, store and share bibliographic information, as well as generate reference lists.

 The RefWorks User Guide contains introductory information for getting started with RefWorks, as well as step-by-step examples for using it with different databases.
 The software also provides a number of tutorials and help tools.

 Your library provides a range of support options to help you to understand more about referencing